lifs-tools/LipidXte2/core_app/doc/workflow.md

 ### General Functionality:

 1. Prepares Reference Data:
-   1. Creates a referenceFAIMap if needed, likely used for reference FAI (Fatty Acid Intensities) values.
+   1. Creates a referenceFAIMap if needed, likely used for reference FAI values.

 1. Iterates through Species and Fractions:
    1. Loops through input species and their fractions.
    1. Processes symmetric and non-symmetric cases differently.
    1. Identifies relevant information (mass, class, etc.).
-   1. Creates EstSample objects for each combination of species, fraction, and NCE (Normalized Collision Energy).
+   1. Creates EstSample objects for each combination of species, fraction, and NCE.
    1. Retrieves theoretical intensities for CO2 and FA fragments from the Master Database.
    1. Applies TX CF if required.
    1. Calculates CO2 to FA fragment intensity ratios.